We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Once you’ve incorporated these foods, herbs, and supplements into your diet, you may want to consider taking your kidney support to the next level.

-This sample two-day kidney cleanse can help strengthen your kidneys and detoxify your body, but there’s no research to support a cleansing action.
+This sample two-day kidney cleanse is thought to help strengthen your kidneys and detoxify your body, but there’s no research to support a cleansing action.
 This plan, however, utilizes foods to support kidney health.

-Breakfast: 8 ounces (oz.) fresh lemon, ginger, and beet juice (equal parts), plus 1/4 cup sweetened, dried cranberries
+- Breakfast: 8 ounces each fresh lemon, ginger, and beet juice, plus 1/4 cup sweetened, dried cranberries

 - Lunch: smoothie of 1 cup almond milk, 1/2 cup tofu, 1/2 cup spinach, 1/4 cup berries, 1/2 apple, and 2 tablespoons pumpkin seeds

-Lunch: 1 cup hot millet topped with 1 cup fresh fruit and 2 tbsp. pumpkin seeds
+- Lunch: 1 cup hot millet topped with 1 cup fresh fruit and 2 tablespoons pumpkin seeds

-If you’re looking to help your kidneys detoxify and cleanse your body, try slowly incorporating some of the suggestions above.
+If you’re looking to help your kidneys cleanse your body, try slowly incorporating some of the suggestions above.

 As always, discuss any dietary or health changes with your doctor ahead of time — especially before doing a cleanse of any kind.